SimonLaub/PongWithLLM/README.md

 you can then move on to a shooter game.
 <img src="Pics/AskShooter.jpg" alt="Question" width="500"><br>
 The code returned from ChatGPT (sadly) initially crahes. <br>
-But, after a few minor corrections, it is also possible to make that code run.<br>
+But, after a few minor corrections, <br>it is also possible to make that code run.<br>
+So, not that bad.<br>
 <img src="Pics/Shootergame1.jpg" alt="Question" width="400"><br>